gtim/svelte-chess/README.md

     </script>
     <Chess on:move={moveListener} on:gameOver={gameOverListener} />

-Svelte-chess exports the MoveEvent and GameOverEvent types.
+Svelte-chess exports the MoveEvent, GameOverEvent, ReadyEvent and UciEvent types.

 ### Engine / Stockfish